gabrielzurc10/Chat-App/README.md

 Chat-App

-This program allows users to chat using the same network
+This program allow users to chat using the same network

 How to use:
 1. Download all folders from the repository